Songtech-0912/Vectrix/README.md

 # Vectrix

-An attempt to build a fully color-managed vector graphics library that works in a linear colorspace.
+An attempt to build a fully color-managed vector graphics library that supports both high dynamic range and wide color gamut

 Stay tuned - exciting things are coming soon!